640 South State StreetDover, Delaware 19901

 The diagnosis in children is typically made with a physical exam, medical history, and chest X-ray.
 If lymphoma or another cancer is suspected, a biopsy is helpful for the diagnosis, but may be too dangerous for the child.
 Children with superior vena cava syndrome do not tolerate general anesthesia well because of its effect on the heart and lungs.

 When cancer is the cause of superior vena cava syndrome, the situation may be a medical emergency, with no time to diagnose the cancer with tissue.
 In most cases, the best approach is to start treatment before a definite diagnosis is made.
 Radiation therapy is usually used to treat the tumor.
 After radiation therapy, breathing may become more difficult because of the rapid swelling that narrows the windpipe.
-In these situations, it may be necessary to give a drug that reduces swelling.
+In these situations, it may be necessary to give a medicine that reduces swelling.

 Along with radiation, chemotherapy and steroids may be used.
 If the tumor does not respond, it may not be cancerous.
 If necessary, surgery may be performed.
 Surgery may include a bypass to go around the blocked part of the vein.
 A stent may also be placed to open the vein.